 Charity Campaigning – produced with support from Unbound Philanthropy

 In the Charity Campaigning guide, we explain how to use your charity’s voice effectively in compliance with the law.
 It builds an understanding of charity law, election law and other relevant regulation.
 It also explores how to plan campaigns, campaigning techniques, and includes a practical toolkit of documents to help you comply with the law.

-Grand Funding Basics – produced with support from Unbound Philanthropy
+Grant Funding Basics – produced with support from Unbound Philanthropy

-If you’re a grant-funding charity or charitable funder, and you’ve got questions around funding campaigning activity, our Grand Funding Basics guide can help.
+If you’re a grant-funding charity or charitable funder, and you’ve got questions around funding campaigning activity, our Grant Funding Basics guide can help.
 The guide examines grant-making basics, the differences between funding charities and non-charities and funding overseas activity.
 It also outlines steps to take before making a grant, with a template checklist.

 All content on this page is correct as of September 20, 2019.